 Sider argued that, rather than segregating themselves into 'white suburban enclaves,' Christians should advocate for spending more money on public schools, especially in minority areas.
 They should also support food stamps, Pell Grants, and increasing tax refunds for the poor.
 He would reform government along this principle — 'If you work full time responsibly, you ought to get to 125% of the poverty level and have health insurance.'"

 Mr. Sider's proposals appeal to sentiment, but are ultimately ill-conceived.
 Few would argue with his observation that wealth and special interests play too great a role in America's political and economic landscape.
 The solution is not, however, to tip the scale in the other direction by soaking the rich and increasing government control over public education.
 A better approach is to take the thumb off the scale and let markets and charities do their work.
 Economic justice should not be the result of competing special interests advocating for bigger and bigger slices of government largesse.
 Economic justice should be the result of free, virtuous, and lawfully acting individuals and groups interacting with others in their community for their own betterment and that of others, with each contributing their time and talent and each reaping rewards commensurate with their efforts and talents.
 Would such a model result in income equality?
 Most certainly not, but it would result in a fair and level playing field.
-It would realize the American dream of equal opportunity that has drawn immigrants to these shores for the last 300 years.
+It would realize the American dream of equal

 Of course, no one is saying that government doesn't have an obligation to help those who can't help themselves.
 Civilized societies have always recognized a collective obligation to help the weak and the vulnerable, and government has a role to play in this equation.
 It is naïve and ignores the lessons of history, however, to think that the best solution is for government to enforce income equality through punitive tax policy and an expanded welfare state.
 This approach belies the same old social engineering mentality that has wrought so much human misery and suffering over the last century.
 When governments try to legislate the perfect society, they inevitably resort to oppression and tyranny in order to eliminate variety and establish total control.
 In the end, everyone suffers as productivity and liberty are suppressed